-Nichols offers an extensive athletics program with 11 men's and ten women's teams competing in the NCAA Division III.
+Nichols offers an extensive athletics program with 11 men's and 11 women's teams competing in the NCAA Division III.
 The athletics department also offers two gender neutral non-NCAA varsity programs in cheerleading and eSports.
-The College is a member of the National Collegiate Athletic Association (NCAA), Commonwealth Coast Conference (CCC), and the New England Collegiate Conference (NECC).
+The College is a member of the National Collegiate Athletic Association (NCAA), Conference of New England (CNE), and the New England Volleyball Conference (NEVC).